brymh/qiskit_bryan/README.md

 ---

-This repository is provided for educational and personal portfolio purposes.
+This repository was created for educational and personal portfolio purposes.
-No permission is granted to use this code for training machine learning or AI models.
+I do not consent to the use of my code for training language models, machine learning systems, or other AI tools.

+2026 Bryan Milosevic-Hill